Applying for a grant as a postgraduate student

-Do you qualify for a fee grant or support?
+Find out if you qualify for a fee grant or other form of support

 Where to apply?

-- Student Universal Support Ireland (SUSI) is the new single grant-awarding authority.
-It handles all new grant applications from 2012.
+- Student Universal Support Ireland (SUSI) is the single grant-awarding authority.
+It handles all grant applications.

 - The means test can be carried out on your income or your parent’s income.
 It depends on whether you are an independent mature student or dependent on your parents.